Gravitational waves from conformal symmetry breaking: Acknowledgments

 \section{Acknowledgments}

-B.\,{\'S.} is grateful to J.\,M.\,No for the enlightening discussion on gravitational waves during the Workshop on Multi-Higgs Models in Lisbon.
-We thank K.~Olum and A.~Masoumi for their explanations regarding AnyBubble and A.~Fowlie for his help with the numerical implementation of the thermal functions.
+B.\,{\'S.} is grateful to J.\,M.\,No for the enlightening discussion on gravitational waves during the Workshop on Multi-Higgs Models in Lisbon and to I.\,P.\,Ivanov and H.\,Haber for a discussion and suggestions regarding the tunnelling during the Harmonia meeting in Warsaw.
+We thank K.\,Olum and A.\,Masoumi for their explanations regarding AnyBubble and A.\,Fowlie for his help with the numerical implementation of the thermal functions.
 T.\,P. and B.\,{\'S}. acknowledge funding from the D-ITP consortium, a~program of the NWO that is funded by the Dutch Ministry of Education, Culture and Science (OCW).
 This work is part of the research programme of the Foundation for Fundamental Research on Matter (FOM), which is part of the Netherlands Organisation for Scientific Research (NWO).
 B.{\'S}. acknowledges the support from the National Science Centre, Poland, through the HARMONIA project under contract UMO-2015/18/M/ST2/00518 (2016-2019).